Make-Magazine/makehub/wp-content/plugins/video-conferencing-with-zoom-api/README.txt

 == Changelog ==

+= 4.0.11 December 30th, 2022 =
+* Fixed: Join via browser showing invalid parameters when email field was disabled.
+* Added: Checker if the meeting is webinar then email field will show up regardless of the setting because email field is required to join a webinar.

+= 4.0.10 December 19th, 2022 =
+* Fixed: Validate and Escaping on a shortcode reported by WPScan.

+= 4.0.9 December 16th, 2022 =
+* Added: Disable momentJS conflict script incase of countdown failure.
+* Fixed: If meeting is expired, ajax fails and shows nothing.
+* Added: If SDK keys are not added then join via browser options won't show.
+* Updated: SDK script updated to latest standards

+= 4.0.8 December 1st, 2022 =
+* Fixed: Host to WP User linking.
+* Updated: WebSDK to version 2.9.5
+* Added: Email Validation to join via browser window.
+* Bug Fixes.

+= 4.0.7 November 11th, 2022 =
+* Fixed: Import get meetings functions to fetch draft posts.
+* Fixed: Show all zoom users on Host to WP page.
+* Fixed: Elementor widget showing minus values.
+* Fixed: Elementor widget meeting by host was not working when switching between webinar and meeting view.
+* Updated: WebSDK to version 2.9.0

+= 4.0.6 September 13th, 2022 =
+* Updated: Minimum PHP version to 7.3

 = 4.0.5 August 17th, 2022 =
 * Fix - Minor - Meeting Host should not be editable even if post visibility is set to Private